vonerikbarren/--Crystal-Collector--/README.md

 ### Overall Directions:
 - The user is to figure out how to get the number listed to match the with the jewels that are given.

-1. Read the instructions
+1. Read the instructions.
-2. Look at the number that is presented
+2. Look at the number that is presented.
-3.
+3. Solve the game by creating a strategy.

 ## Section 3 - Summary & Notes: